AeroAtlas/ReadMe-Generator/README.md

 ## Usage

-Feel free to fork and make it work better for you
+If you want to use this project just git clone the repository and run it locally

 ## License